When to File APRN Application

 - Unless you are applying for a Delaware RN at the same time, enclose a copy of your driver's license or official identification card from the Division of Motor Vehicles.

-- Arrange for the Board office to receive an official transcript sent directly from your APN program to the Board office.
+- Arrange for the Board office to receive an official transcript sent directly from your APRN program to the Board office.

 - Enclose a copy of your original certification notice or current re-certification card with your application.